A Plethora of Pothos Varieties

 Marble Queen (Epipremnum aureum ‘Marble Queen’) is another common pothos variety.
 It features green heart-shaped leaves heavily splashed and streaked with creamy white.
 The foliage is usually similar in size to golden pothos.
 Marble Queen may be more or less variegated, depending on the particular branch it was propagated from.
 Here at Exotic Angel® Plants, we only grow propagate Marble Queen from our most highly variegated mother plants.

-Radiant and electrifying, the Neon Pothos leaf exhibits neon-bright shades of green, adding a lively touch to any space.
+Radiant and electrifying, the Neon Pothos leaf exhibits neon-bright shades of green, adding a lively touch to

 Neon Pothos